karmab/aicli/doc/index.rst

 ::

-   aicli create deployment --parameterfile my_params.yml myclu
+   aicli create deployment --paramfile my_params.yml myclu

 The parameter file could be similar to the following one